 If the plan sponsor allows other similarly situated employees to choose a different medical plan as part of their COBRA coverage, then an AEI may choose medical coverage different than the coverage the AEI was enrolled in prior to the involuntary termination/reduction in hours, so long as the different medical coverage does not cost more.
 The AEI must make this choice before the 90th day following the AEIs notice of this provision.

 Plan sponsors must provide AEIs notice of these new rules.
 The Act allows for notice by either amending current COBRA notices or by adding a separate document to the current forms.
 The notice must contain information on the availability of the premium assistance, the ability to choose a different coverage option (if permitted), the forms needed to establish eligibility for the assistance, contact information for the person who can answer the AEIs questions, and an explanation of the penalties involved for failure to abide by the AEIs obligations for receiving premium assistance.
 The amended COBRA notices must be provided starting on April 1.
-The Act charges the DOL to provide a model notice by April 30, 2021.
 In addition, AEIs who are eligible for the extended election period must be given notice of such no later than May 31, 2021.
+On April 7, the DOL issued model notices for employer use, see https://www.dol.gov/agencies/ebsa/laws-and-regulations/laws/cobra/premium-subsidy.

 Funds to pay for premiums under the Act are created by refundable Medicare payroll tax credits.
-These credits are claimable by the insurer if the group health plan is insured, by the employer if the group health plan is self-insured, and by the plan if it is a multi-employer plan.
+These credits are claimable by the employer and by the plan if it is a multi- employer plan.
 If the credits exceed the quarterly Medicare payroll tax, the excess is treated as an overpayment and is refundable according to the Code’s overpayment rules.
 In addition, if an AEI mistakenly pays part or all of the premium during the assistance period, the entity claiming the credit shall reimburse the employee.

 Prior to the pandemic, the limit on employee pre-tax contributions into a DCAP, as set by Code Section 129, was $5,000 (if married filing jointly) or $2,500 (if married but filing separately).
 For taxable years starting after December 31, 2020, if an employer elects, these limits are increased to $10,500 (up from $5,000) and $5,250 (up from $2,500).
 The increased limits are applicable only to the 2021 tax year.